Phase Transitions in Collective Damage of Civil Structures under Natural Hazards: Collective behavior in city-scale structural damage

 \section{Collective behavior in city-scale structural damage}

-Milpitas, California, a residential city in the San Francisco Bay Area, serves as the study region, with earthquakes considered as the representative hazard for the city (Fig.~\ref{fig:1}a).
+Milpitas, California, a residential city in the San Francisco Bay Area, serves as the study region, with earthquakes considered as the representative hazard for the city.
 The analysis focuses on multistory buildings (two or more stories), which dominate regional seismic risk due to their greater vulnerability and damage consequences.
-Building-level data are integrated into multi–degree-of-freedom structural models, whose nonlinear time-history analyses yield statistical distributions of structural capacities.
-These capacities are evaluated against spatially correlated ground-motion fields to generate damage realizations, which are then aggregated into ensembles of damage fractions (see \hyperref[section:methods]{Methods} and Supplementary Note~\hyperref[sup_note:1]{1}.).
+The regional simulations combine fragility-based building capacities with spatially correlated seismic demands, assign building-level damage, and aggregate the results into a regional damage fraction (Fig.~\ref{fig:1}).
+Repeated realizations yield the ensemble damage distributions analyzed below (see Methods for implementation details; Supplementary Note~\ref{sup_note:prob_sim} discusses the rationale for using a probabilistic framework).

-As hazard intensity increases, the response shifts from a collectively safe to a collectively damaged state (Fig.~\ref{fig:1}c).
+As earthquake intensity for Milpitas (Fig.~\ref{fig:2}a) increases, the response shifts from a collectively safe to a collectively damaged state (Fig.~\ref{fig:2}c).
 At low magnitudes, most buildings remain undamaged; at high magnitudes, nearly all are damaged.
 While this trend is expected, the abruptness of the transition is striking: around $M_w = 5\text{--}6$, the collective state switches suddenly from safe to damaged.
 Within this range, the damage-fraction distributions become bimodal, peaking at the two extremes, indicating that the region tends to be either largely safe or largely damaged rather than partially so.
 This synchronization emerges under moderate-intensity hazards, where engineering decisions are most consequential yet most uncertain.
 Unlike weak or extreme events, where appropriate actions are relatively straightforward (ignore or fully mobilize), moderate events require calibrated preparedness, but their polarized outcomes make such decisions inherently complex.
 Extended Data Figs.~\ref{ext_fig:heatmap_1st_milpitas_all} and~\ref{ext_fig:phase_diagrams_fullmilpitas_sf} show the results for the full building portfolio, including single-story buildings.